 Wisely, I had a reservation for a hotel in Lone Pine, California.
 This is about halfway between the site and home.
 I knew I would not want to drive all the way home after spending the morning on the site.
 So I did the easy thing and stayed over.

-Again, I had my quota after about 45 minutes.
+I had my quota after about 45 minutes.
 The 20-meter band was the go to band for this activation.
 I worked an Indonesian station and that surprised me.
 But DX is always welcome.

 I put away the station and was able to make a meeting (virtual) using my iPhone at 1100h local.
 That did not last long, so Sera and I puttered a bit before heading north towards home.

 At the north end of Independence, California (I think) is a BBQ place called the Copper Top.
 It was lunch time as we passed, so I turned back and bought a tri-tip sandwich.
 With pickles, onion (red onion), and a few jalapeƱos (and some sauce) it was good.
-But it was not as good a slow-cooked Texas brisket.
+But it was not as good as smoked Texas brisket.
 I shared a bite of sandwich with Sera, of course.

 Then it was time to slug out the home stretch.
 I was tired, of course.
 I stopped a few times to stretch, give Sera some water, and get her out of the rig.
 Still, it was a tough slog.